Skip to contents

 This package is not intended for broad public use.
 Its main purpose is to:

-1. provide transparent documentation of the data analyses forming the backbone of the empirical part of Mana et al. (under review), and
+1. provide transparent documentation of the data analyses forming the backbone of the empirical part of Mana et al. (2026), and

 2. supply the set of functions used to generate those results, which can be reused or adapted for projects with similar objectives.